-The cause of lupus remains unknown.
+The cause or causes of lupus remain unknown.
 Two of the major questions researchers are trying to answer is who gets lupus and why.
-Understanding what causes lupus could lead to better treatments, cure, or prevention.
+Understanding what causes lupus could lead to better treatments, cure or prevention.

 A combination of factors may act together to cause lupus.
 Current scientific thinking focuses on three areas.

-- Because lupus can run in families, researchers believe that genes play a role.
+- Because lupus can run in families, researchers believe that genes play a role in increasing a person’s risk to develop lupus.
 About 50 percent of people who have lupus also have a close relative who has lupus or will develop lupus.
 Close relative means mother, father, sister, or brother.
-No single specific lupus gene has been identified.
+No single specific gene has been identified.

 - Something in the environment may cause lupus.
 Some environmental factors are already known to make lupus symptoms worse.
 These factors include some prescription drugs and exposure to sunlight.